-Phuket Botanic Garden in Chalong offers an alternative recreation choice for visitors; especially those with an interest in gardening.
-This orchid pavilion display, rainforest garden, winter garden, with many rare plant species and more than 30 other selections will entertain the whole family.
+Phuket Botanic Garden in Chalong offers an alternative recreation choice for visitors; especially those with an interest in gardening and botany.
+This orchid pavilion display, rainforest garden, winter garden, with many rare plant species and more than 30 other selections, offers an escape into a floral world for the whole family.

-Each zone has its own characteristics and plant collections that will definitely grab your attention.
+Each zone has its own characteristics and plant collections that present nature’s artistry through colorful petals and foliage.
 Don’t forget your camera!

 - Phuket FantaSea Cultural Theme Park